John-R-Wallace-NOAA/FishNIRS/README.md

+An extended abstract for the talk given on this work at the 2023 Fourth Research Workshop on the Rapid Estimation of Fish Age Using Fourier Transform Near Infrared Spectroscopy is here:
+Proceedings of the Fourth Research Workshop on the Rapid Estimation of Fish Age Using Fourier Transform Near Infrared Spectroscopy.
+2024, Editors: Matta, M. E. (editors); Helser, T. E. AFSC processed report; 2024-01.
+DOI: [https://doi.org/10.25923/g30w-8268)](https://doi.org/10.25923/g30w-8268)

+---

 <h3> Neural Net Models using the keras R Package with a Custom TensorFlow Conda Environment in Windows</h3>

 <h4> Neural Net Model Code in R </h4>